satorici/satori-docs/satori_help/docs/modes/scan.md

 ## Multiple Commits

 If you target a repo, the optional parameter `-c` is used to indicate the percentage of repository commits to include in the scan.
-For example, if you only want to just take a sample, when not using the `-c` parameter, is the equivalent to `-c 1` "scan 1% of the repository commits".
+For example `-c 1` will scan 1% of the repository commits if you only want to take a sample.
 This is useful for sampling large repositories:

 ```
 satori scan githubUsername/repository